Furnace Turns on but no Heat.

 Why is my furnace turning on but not producing heat?

 Several factors can contribute to this issue.
 Common causes include an incorrectly set thermostat, a dirty or clogged air filter restricting airflow, a malfunctioning pilot light or electronic igniter, issues with the gas supply (such as a closed gas valve), and problems with components like the thermocouple or flame sensor.
-Systematic troubleshooting, including checking the thermostat settings, inspecting and replacing the air filter, and verifying the status of the pilot light or igniter, can help identify and resolve the specific issue.

 How can I troubleshoot if my furnace is not producing heat?